-As mentioned earlier in the article the most in use solenoid valve is a two-way valve, which as the name suggests has two ports.
-More advanced solenoid valves may have three or more ports, but common to all is the fact that they will either be designed to be a direct acting one or a pilot operated one.
+As mentioned earlier in the article the most in-use solenoid valve is a two-way valve, which as the name suggests has two ports.
+More advanced solenoid valves may have three or more ports, but common to all is the fact that they will either be designed to be a direct-acting one or a pilot operated one used in leak prevention.

-In this kind of a solenoid valve, a coil will be able to magnetically open the valve by pulling up the shaft and set of the valve without relying on any outside pressure.
-The good thing about direct acting valves is the fact that they require full power only when opening the valve, after which they can pretty much operate on low power.
+In this kind of solenoid valve, a coil will be able to magnetically open the valve by pulling up the shaft and set of the valve without relying on any outside pressure.
+The good thing about direct-acting valves is the fact that they require full power only when opening the valve, after which they can pretty much operate on low power.

 This involves the solenoid activating a considerably smaller pilot valve which on its part opens up a larger valve capable of operating at a much higher pressure.
 This is ideal in a scenario involving the use of hydraulics or steam-anything that has to do with dealing with much higher volume flow.
 A typical example would be the release of large quantities of gasses, air, steam, or liquids.

-Though pilot operated valves don’t require all that much of power to operate, they do need to run on full power to remain in an open state.
-They also perform at a rate that is lower than that of direct acting valves.
+Though pilot operated valves don’t require all that much power to operate, they do need to run on full power to remain in an open state.
+They also perform at a rate that is lower than that of direct-acting valves.

 You can get some of the most highly regarded brands of solenoid valves from SafeRack including those from Brodie International who provide a range of solenoids and pilots that see diverse applications including back pressure control and differential control.